The Environment: A Top Priority

 - Provide a net benefit to fish and fish habitat through the creation and enhancement of natural channels and supporting in-stream and riparian habitat features to increase the area and improve the quality of fish habitat.

-- Create and manage consolidated offsite Bobolink and Eastern Meadowlark grassland habitat in partnership with Ducks Unlimited Canada, a highly respected non-profit environmental organization.
+- Create and manage consolidated offsite Bobolink, Eastern Meadowlark and Monarch habitat in partnership with Ducks Unlimited Canada, a highly respected non-profit environmental organization.

 - Improve flood control upstream of the CN mainline and along Tremaine Road through improved flood conveyance and floodplain storage design to reduce the overall flood risk in the area.